How to Ride a Good Halt

 On the face of it, the halt should be an easy mark winner – all you have to do is stand still!

 So, what is the dressage judge looking for in a good halt, and how can you teach your horse to halt well?

 What is a good halt?

-The horse should remain still and relaxed but will remain attentive and wait for his rider’s next instruction.
+The horse should remain still and relaxed but attentive whilst waiting for his rider’s next instruction.